Heraclitus: Cosmology

-Sun

 Similar to his views on rivers, Heraclitus believed "the Sun is new each day."
 He also said the Sun never sets.
 According to Bertrand Russell, this was "obviously inspired by scientific reflection, and no doubt seemed to him to obviate the difficulty of understanding how the sun can work its way underground from west to east during the night".
 The physician Galen explains: "Heraclitus says that the sun is a burning mass, kindled at its rising, and quenched at its setting."

 Heraclitus (named outlined in red) in a fragment of Oxyrhynchus Papyri discusses the Moon.

 Heraclitus also believed that the Sun is as large as it looks, (Note: Literally, the width of a man's foot.) and said Hesiod "did not know night and day, for they are one."
 However, he also explained the phenomenon of day and night by if the Sun "oversteps his measures", then "Erinyes, the ministers of Justice, will find him out".
 Heraclitus further wrote the Sun is in charge of the seasons.

-Moon

 On one account, Heraclitus believed the Sun and Moon were bowls containing fire, with lunar phases explained by the turning of the bowl.
 His study of the moon near the end of the month is contained in one of the Oxyrhynchus Papyri, a group of manuscripts found in an ancient landfill.
 This is the best evidence of Heraclitean astronomy.